encode/django-rest-framework/docs/api-guide/authentication.md

 ---

 **Note:** When your custom authenticator is invoked by the request object's `.user` or `.auth` properties, you may see an `AttributeError` re-raised as a `WrappedAttributeError`.
 This is necessary to prevent the original exception from being suppressed by the outer property access.
-Python will not recognize that the `AttributeError` orginates from your custom authenticator and will instead assume that the request object does not have a `.user` or `.auth` property.
+Python will not recognize that the `AttributeError` originates from your custom authenticator and will instead assume that the request object does not have a `.user` or `.auth` property.
 These errors should be fixed or otherwise handled by your authenticator.

 ---